Chicago Bears: Pro Football Hall of Famers

-In the Pro Football Hall of Fame, the Bears have the most enshrined primary members with 32; the club also has had nine Hall of Famers spend a minor portion of their career with the franchise.
-Founder, owner, head coach, and player George Halas, halfback Bronko Nagurski, and Red Grange were a part of the original class of inductees in 1963.
+In the Pro Football Hall of Fame, 32 members earned their credentials primarily as Bears, more than any other team.
+The club also has had nine Hall of Famers spend a minor portion of their career with the franchise.
+Founder, owner, head coach, and player George Halas, fullback Bronko Nagurski, and Red Grange were a part of the original class of inductees in 1963.
 The franchise saw 14 individuals inducted into the Hall of Fame from 1963 to 1967.
 The most recent Bears to be inducted were Devin Hester and Steve McMichael in 2024 (primary contributors) and Jared Allen (minor contributor) in 2025.

-In addition, Ray Bray was enshrined in Helms Athletic Foundation Pro Football Hall of Fame, which was established in 1950 and preceded the Pro Football Hall of Fame.
-He's the only Bears member from the Helms Athletic Foundation hall to not be enshrined in the Pro Football Hall of Fame.
+In addition, several Bears players were enshrined in Helms Athletic Foundation Pro Football Hall of Fame, which was established in 1950 and preceded the Pro Football Hall of Fame, but as of 2025 were not enshrined in the Pro Football Hall of Fame.
+The list includes primary contributors Ray Bray (class of 1959), Fred Williams (1967) and Jack Manders (1969).
+Minor contributors includes Jim Benton (1960) and Jon Arnett (1967).